Jtrom314/devopscourse/instruction/askingQuestions/askingQuestions.md

 > When working on assignment `A`, I was successfully able to do `1`, `2`, and `3`, but then I did `B`, as instructed by `C`, and got the result `D`, with an error of `E`.
 I was expecting `F`.
 I thought maybe `G` or `H` might be the problem, but I saw that `J` already tried that without success as discussed here on `K`.
 Any help is greatly appreciated.

+## Working with the TA's

+The TA's are here to help you succeeed.
+In order for the TA's to help you most effectively, please do the following before/while meeting with them:

+1. Make sure you are able to share your screen over discord.
+Given the complexity of the assignments, it is extremely difficult for the TA's to help diagnos any problems without being able to see the your screen.
+Without the ability to see your screen, TA's are left to only guess at what is happening.
+2. Be willing to try things the TA's suggest.
+The TA's may not always be correct but they might see something you may have either overlooked or have experience in fixing themselves or for another student.

 ## Pay it forward

 Always remember how it felt to receive help.
 Actively look for opportunities to help others in a kind respectful way.
 After all, that is the Gospel of Jesus Christ at its core.
 We are a team.
 We are better together.